saveourtool/save-cloud/save-backend/Backend-API.md

 SAVE_CLOUD_AUTH='Basic Z2l0aHViQHVzZXJuYW1lOnRva2Vu'
 ```

-### Configuration of data of evaluated tool
+### Configuration of information about evaluated tool

 To specify information about project, that you would like to evaluate,
-it's necessary to fill the fields below.
+it's necessary to create the fields below in command promt.
 Only the `organizationName`,
 `projectName` and `gitUrl` are required, if your project is public: